kottans/algorithm_club/README.md

 1. Have optimusm and responsibility enough to keep track and endure the whole course.
 1. Know at least one programming language suitable for completing course.
-1. Know git and github enough to sen pull requests with your completed work.
+1. Know git and github enough to send pull requests with your completed work.
 1. Have a laptop to join our workshops/offline meetings.

 ### How do we organize our work?